Code-Institute-Submissions/artontray-PROJECT3/README.md

 Some basics informations around this game :
 - The user plays against the computer.
-- The player select a level of difficulty which will give to computer a specific range where to select a number
+- The user select a level of difficulty which will give to computer a specific range where to select a number
-- Time is starting to run when computer inform the player that a number has been selected
+- Timer is starting to run when computer inform the user that a number has been selected
-- The player can try to guess the computer's number as many time as he wants but time is running
+- The user can try to guess the computer's number as many time as he wants but time is running
 - The aim is to guess the computer's number as fast as possible!
-- When the player enter the computer 's selected number, the Time stops and computer calculates Time on-game
+- When the user enter the right computer's selected number, the Timer stops and computer calculates Time on-game
-- Time is calculated in second and Time on-game will determinate the position of the player into the score tab
+- Time is calculated in second and Time on-game will determinate the player's position into the score tab
-- A message is displayed to show up the player his position in the score tab
+- A message is displayed to show up the player's position in the score tab

 # Contents